-The design, execution, and automation of business processes on the basis of workflow rules is called workflow automation.
+The design, execution, and automation of business processes based on workflow rules are called process automation.
 Business workflows involve the routing of data, human tasks, or files between people and systems according to pre-defined business rules.
-Automation of workflows is done to eliminate the redundancies of manual processing and to optimize the business operations.
+Automation of workflows is done to eliminate the redundancies of manual processing and to optimize business operations.

 Common business workflows that can be automated include